 Predators of Koalas

 Koalas also face threats from the ground and aerial predators in the wild of Australia.
-As many as 6 carnivores are the regular predators of koalas in Australia.
+As many as 15 carnivore animals in Australia are the regular predators of koalas.
 These major predators of koala include Dingoes, Wild dogs, Bunjils (also known as the Wedge-tailed Eagles), Big-sized Owls, pythons and Goannas (Monitor Lizards).
 Koalas are usually safe from dingoes and wild dogs when they are on trees.
 However; their slower speeds on the ground makes them extremely vulnerable to dingoes and wild dogs.

 The koalas' predators include dingoes, wild dogs, Bunjil or Wedge-tailed Eagles, Owls, pythons and even goannas.
 Koalas are threated both on trees and on ground by their predators.